 Of consumers across all ages and earnings, 35% stated a preference for mobile contact post-purchase.

 If you’re still not convinced, here are a host of other reasons to choose text message campaigns over email campaigns.

-If you’re interested in learning more about this, then we recommend you check out these two specific resources:
+If you’re interested in learning more about SMS marketing and e-commerce, then we recommend you check out these two specific resources: